loopandlearn/loopfollowdocs/docs/setup/lf-features.md

 Updated Method for Watch Display of Real Time Glucose.

 Follow your Looper’s glucose value in real time on your Apple watch by adding a complication!

-Note: a new method is required because old “calendar” method no longer works for iOS 18.
+> Note: a new method is required because the old “calendar” method no longer works for iOS 18.
 You must have LoopFollow v2.2.8 or newer to use this method.

 Features include:

 * Options for delta value or arrow
 * Dynamic font size

-### Step-by-Step Instructions to Set Up LoopFollow Contact Complication on Your Apple Watch
+### Step-by-Step Instructions

+It is probably easiest to view the video for Set Up LoopFollow Contact Complication on Your Apple Watch, but a bullet list is also provided below

 Video, [How to add a complication for real-time watch display](https://youtu.be/xQ6pd80tKT4)